mienaikoe/ziyu/Chapters/1-5-Chapter5.md

 "Noble.
 But annoying."

 I began to relish in Fajro's slow walking speed, imagining how I might slip by them unnoticed.
 It seemed impossible but for my shorter stature.
-There are some perks to being a Maman.
+There are some perks to being a maman.

 "What shall I do if they notice me?"
 I asked.